ondrejbiza/mdp_abstraction/README.md

 ### Homomorphism

-MDP homomorphism [(Ravindran 2014)](https://dl.acm.org/citation.cfm?id=1023021) is more lenient than bisimulation because two states can be equal even if they do not behave the same given some action.
+MDP homomorphism [(Ravindran 2014)](https://dl.acm.org/citation.cfm?id=1023021) is more lenient than bisimulation because two states can be equivalent even if they do not behave the same given some action.

 **Pick:**

-Homomorphism correctly partitions the state space:
+Homomorphism partitions the state space in a more useful way:

 state partition = {{1, 2, 3, 4}, {5}}